resteasy/resteasy-examples/resteasy-spring-basic/README.md

-# Basic Spring and RESTEasy Integration Demo
+mvn # Basic Spring and RESTEasy Integration Demo

 Example of using RESTEasy with: